chmitch/p20camp-dataandai/02_Exercise_2_-_Setup_Additional_Azure_Components.md

-# Exercise 2: Setup Azure Components
+# Exercise 2: Setup Additional Azure Components

-Duration: 20 mins
+Duration: 15 mins

-Synopsis: In this exercise, attendees will create a baseline environment for Azure Data Factory development for further operationalization of data movement and processing.
-They will create a Data Factory service and then install the Data Management Gateway which is the agent that facilitates data movement from on-premises to Microsoft Azure.
+Synopsis: In this exercise you will create a baseline environment for Azure Data Factory development for further operationalization of data movement and processing.
+You will create an Azure SQL Database, and a Data Factory service.

-This exercise has 2 tasks:
+This exercise has 3 tasks:

 * [Task 1: Log in to the Azure Portal](#task-1-log-in-to-the-azure-portal)
 * [Task 2: Create a SQL DB Account](#task-2-create-a-sql-db-account)